 Vivid memories I have from growing up include times when my dad used to make an event of home made vanilla malts.
 They were such a treat and we gazed at the Cuisinart as he divided the recipe among four small glasses.
 His were (and are still) better than any restaurant I’ve come across.

-I can also remember his fondness for a white Russian, a fondness that my brother inherited and that they shared with my guy, when he started coming around.
+I can also remember his fondness for a white Russian, a fondness that my brother and i both inherited.
 Hence the reason we are never without Kahlua in the freezer.
 Yes, the freezer.
 You wouldn’t want the Kahlua to melt the ice and water down the Russian.
 We don’t play around.

 I don’t know many people, personally, who are malt fans but I just love it and a vanilla milkshake without it, seems really plain to me.
 Although it is optional, I just don’t think that joining these two forces would quite be the same with out it.